ssteiger/Ethereum-NFT-Store-with-Dutch-Auctions/README.md

 ![](https://imgur.com/kMFTLUF.png)

-A POC of a NFT Store where one can mint NFT's and then sell them by creating dutch auctions.
+A POC of a NFT-Store where one can mint NFT's and then sell them by creating dutch auctions.
 The app consists of three pages:
 1. A main page where one can search for NFT's and mint them
 2. An auctions page where all currently running auctions are listed